marsop/marsop.github.io/_posts/2021-03-20-tracking-services/2021-03-20-tracking-services.md

   - [Toggl](https://toggl.com/)
 - Status: 🧪 Currently testing

 This one is currently undergoing renovation.
-The idea here is automatically track in what i spend the time while in the computer (s).
+The idea in this category is automatically track what I spend my time with while in the computer(s).
 Each of the following has at least one problem:

-- Waka Time: it integrates with IDEA IntelliJ, Visual studio and Visual studio Code.
-That's it, it is mostly thought for coding, which is only a small part of what I want to track.
+- WakaTime: This plugin-based WebApp integrates with most IDEs like IDEA IntelliJ, Visual studio and Visual studio Code and also some browsers like Chrome (not Firefox though).
+That's it, no tracking of anything else with WakaTime.
+It is mostly thought for coding, which is only a small part of what I would ideally like to track.
-- ProcrastiTracker : available through Chocolatey, it seems quite good, but keeps only a local DB (which means I cannot use it between machines or outside Windows..)
+- ProcrastiTracker : available through Chocolatey in Windows, this small desktop app tracks what is open in your desktop at all times.
+Basically a 1984-wet dream.
+It keeps only a local DB (which means I cannot use it between machines or outside Windows without workarounds..)
-- Toggl: Mostly manual tracking, not quite what you want...
+- Toggl: Mostly manual tracking, not quite what you want if you are multitasking...

 ## MOOC (online courses) 🎓